HariharNautiyal2/fornakshatra/welcome.md

 # For Nakshatra

 This account i maded for showing my astrophile side as I'm interested in astrology and that all universe that even a human can't imagine.
-I am Harihar Nautiyal I had mastered programming and beginner I swear I will work on animations and give you all guys fantastic animations for now I'm just working on it but the miracle can be happened
+I am Harihar Nautiyal I had mastered programming and beginner to 3d animations, I swear I will work on animations and give you all guys fantastic animations for now I'm just working on it but the miracle can be happened

 Stay connected